Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Experimental Settings

 \mypara{Implementation Details} Regarding backdoored model training, we train \Method for \(2\) epochs in stage 1 and \(3\) epochs in stage 2; all other methods, including the reference model, are trained for \(5\) epochs.
-We follow the default setting in SAM2~\cite{sam2}, and use AdamW with a batch size of \(1\) and a learning rate \(1.0\times10^{-5}\).
-In addition, we set the training hyperparameter with \(\lambda_{\mathrm{1}}=\lambda_{\mathrm{2}}=1\) in stage 1 and 2.
+For both \Method and all baseline attacks, we follow the default SAM2 training setting~\cite{sam2}, using AdamW with a batch size of \(1\) and a learning rate of \(1.0\times10^{-5}\).
+For \Method, we set the training hyperparameters as \(\lambda_{\mathrm{1}}=\lambda_{\mathrm{2}}=1\) in both stage 1 and stage 2.
 All experiments are conducted on a server equipped with eight NVIDIA L20 GPUs.

+\mypara{Training Cost} We measure the computational overhead on DAVIS.
+Vanilla SAM2 fine-tuning takes 98 minutes, while \Method takes 167 minutes under the same setting, resulting in a 1.7$\times$ overhead.
+The additional cost mainly comes from the frozen reference-model forward pass used for clean-behavior alignment.
+Since the dominant cost remains standard VSFM fine-tuning, the overhead is a constant-factor increase under our threat model.

-\mypara{Evaluation Metric} To evaluate the utility of segmentation performance on clean frames, we adopt two commonly used metrics: mean Intersection over Union (mIoU) and the J\&F measure~\cite{DBLP:journals/corr/Pont-TusetPCASG17}.
+\mypara{Evaluation Metric} To evaluate the utility of segmentation performance, we adopt two common metrics: mean Intersection over Union (mIoU) and the J\&F measure~\cite{DBLP:journals/corr/Pont-TusetPCASG17}.
 Given a video of $N$ frames, let $P_i$ and $G_i$ denote the predicted and ground-truth masks for the objects in the $i$-th frame.
 The mIoU is defined as:

 which reflects the average overlap between predicted and ground-truth masks across frames.
 Following previous work for a more comprehensive evaluation~\cite{DBLP:journals/corr/abs-2503-12781}, we also use the J\&F metric from the DAVIS benchmark, which combines region similarity (Jaccard index) and contour accuracy (F1 Score):